 - 8.5.1 Trip distribution has been based on 2011 National Census Travel to Work statistics for each MSOA within the district.
 To distribute trips onto the existing transport networks the relevant MSOAs have been treated as origins for residential development and destinations for employment development.
-Travel to work data for these wards has then been used to identify respective destination and origin wards. - 8.5.2 Routes between the identified origins and destinations for MSOA have been identified using an 'all or nothing' trip assignment on a basic representation of the district's highway network modelled using VISUM software.
-This process applies the shortest route available in terms of journey time ignoring any delays due to network performance. - 8.5.3 Routes were logic checked using the following process.
-Link speeds within VISUM were based on mandatory speed limits which were adjusted where required to reflect observed driver behaviour.
-The routing generated within the model was compared to suggested routings from Google's mapping engine that considers historic average travel speeds on links based on congestion and the quality of the link.
-This indicated that in some cases rural national speed limit (60mph) links were being selected by VISUM, when in practice the actual speed of travel would be lower, and an alternative route may provide a quicker journey as it would be possible to travel faster albeit with a lower mandatory speed limit.
-Therefore, link speeds were adjusted on some links to force routing to match the routes observed in Google Maps. - 8.5.4 It should be noted that this methodology presents a 'worst case' assessment of traffic impacts at specific locations on the highway network since it assumes that no vehicle trips will deviate to avoid delays and congestion on the network.
-In practice, vehicle trips would re-assign to
+Travel to work data for these wards has then been used to identify respective destination and origin wards. - 8.5.2 Routes between the identified origins and destinations for MSOA have been identified using an 'all or nothing' trip assignment on a representation of the district's highway network modelled using VISUM software.
+This process applies the shortest route available in terms of journey time ignoring any delays due to network performance. - 8.5.3 It should be noted that this methodology presents a 'worst case' assessment of traffic impacts at specific locations on the highway network since it assumes that no vehicle trips will deviate to avoid delays and congestion on the network.
+In practice, vehicle trips would re-assign to alternative routes to avoid congested areas of the network (i.e. drivers tend to follow the 'path of least resistance').22 - 8.5.4 Committed development trips generated outside the district that pass through the district have also been distributed based on National Census 2011 Travel to Work data.
+Figure 19 indicates the locations of adjacent authorities and the key routes assumed for the purposes of distributing these trips through the district. - 8.5.5 All vehicle trips have been assigned onto the road network within the district using VISUM.
+The resultant data has then been read into GIS and represented graphically on a plan of the study area.
+Generated trips have been presented graphically using network 'stress plans' where

-22 It should be noted that the traffic generation rates of individual development sites could be greater than those applied for the purposes of this strategic study depending on the specific nature of each development.
+21 It should be noted that the traffic generation rates of individual development sites could be greater than those applied for the purposes of this strategic study depending on the specific nature of each development.
 Detailed Transport Assessments will therefore be required in support of developments at the planning application stage.